SU(N) q-Toda equations from mass deformed ABJM theory: Discussion

 There are several possible future directions related to this work.
-First although in this paper we have found the relation only for $m_1=m_2$, it would be nice if we can generalize the result to $m_1\neq m_2$.
+First, although in this paper we have found the relation only for $m_1=m_2$, it would be nice if we can generalize the result to $m_1\neq m_2$.
 Second, we can consider 3d superconformal Chern-Simons theories with more general quivers.
-It is known that when the $S^3$ partition function scales in the large $N$ limit as $-\log Z\sim N^{3/2}$ if the quiver is of the shape of the Dynkin diagrams of affine $A_n,D_n,E_n$ and the Chern-Simons levels are chosen to be proportional to the comarks of each node \cite{Gulotta:2011vp}.
-For the affine $A_n,D_n$ cases the fermi gas formalism was already found \cite{Marino:2011eh,Assel:2015hsa,Moriyama:2015jsa}, and for the affine $A_n$ quivers it was further extended to the case with mass deformations \cite{Nosaka:2015iiw} or non-equal ranks \cite{Moriyama:2017gye,Kubo:2018cqw,Kubo:2019ejc,Kubo:2020qed} separately.
-We expect that for the latter cases it is also possible to turn on both of the mass deformation and the rank deformation at the same time, and if so, it would be interesting to identify the corresponding $q$-difference equations and check them as the identities among the partition functions of different ranks.
-It would also be interesting to consider the generalization which are natural from the viewpoint of the $q$-difference equations, such as the $q$-deformed Painlev\'e of the other types or the generalization of $\text{SU}(\nu)$ Toda to the Toda systems for other Lie groups.
+It is known that the $S^3$ partition function of a quiver superconformal Chern-Simons theory with the quiver given by the affine Dynkin diagram of $A_n,D_n,E_n$ scales in the large $N$ limit as $-\log Z\sim N^{3/2}$ in the limit of $N\rightarrow\infty$ if the ranks of the gauge groups are proportional to the comarks of each node and the total Chern-Simons level weighted by the comarks vanishes \cite{Gulotta:2011vp}.
+For the affine $A_n$ quivers and the affine $D_n$ quivers the fermi gas formalism was already found \cite{Marino:2011eh,Assel:2015hsa,Moriyama:2015jsa}, and for the affine $A_n$ quivers it was further extended to the case with mass deformations \cite{Nosaka:2015iiw} as well as to the cases with non-equal ranks \cite{Moriyama:2017gye,Kubo:2018cqw,Kubo:2019ejc,Kubo:2020qed} separately.
+We expect that for the latter cases it is also possible to turn on both of the mass deformation and the rank deformation at the same time, and if so, it would be interesting to identify the corresponding $q$-difference equations and check them as the identities among the partition functions for different ranks.
+It would also be interesting to consider the generalization which are natural from the viewpoint of the $q$-difference equations, such as the $q$-deformed Painlev\'e of the other types or the generalization of the affine $\text{SU}(\nu)$ Toda system to the Toda systems for other Lie groups.